d4rekanguok/talenote/README.md

 ### Set default props

-Because Talenote doesn't run any static code analysis, the only way for it to recognize a component's default props is to export them as a module.
+Because Talenote doesn't run any static code analysis, the only way to recognize a component's default props is to export them from that component.

 ```svelte
 <script context="module">